CadenzaProject/cadenzaproject.github.io/docs/clip2/take_part/clip2_rules.md

 We provide teams with signals and listener responses for training and development.
 This includes:

 1. **Audio1**: The stereo audio for which participants must predict lyric intelligibility.
 This is the audio presented to listeners during the intelligibility tests and includes:
-   - Reverberation (high-order ambisonics (HOA) combined with head-related transfer functions (HRTF)).
+   - Reverberation (high-order ambisonics (HOA) [1] combined with head-related transfer functions (HRTF) [2]).
-   - Background noise.
+   - Background noise [3].
    - Simulated no, mild or moderate hearing loss (HL).
 2. **Audio2**: Audio1 without the hearing loss simulation.
 This corresponds to the signal at the entrance of the listener’s ear canal.
 3. **Severity**: The listener's hearing impairment severity category used in the HL simulation.
 4. **Lyrics**: The ground-truth lyric text.
 5. **Transcription**: The transcriptions produced by listeners during the intelligibility tests.
 6. **Intelligibility**: The intelligibility scores obtained from the listening tests, computed by comparing the ground-truth lyrics with the listeners’ transcriptions.

 Teams are free to split this data into training and development sets as they see fit.
+However, since each excerpt is presented with three hearing loss categories (as-is, mild, and moderate), we recommend splitting by unique prompts first.

 In addition, teams can use:
 - The training and validation set from the CLIP1 dataset.
     - Note, CLIP1 test set must not be used for training or model validation.
-- Their own data for training
+- Their own data for training.
 - Expanded versions of the CLIP1 and CLIP2 training data through simple automated modifications.
 - Additional pre-training data generated using existing speech intelligibility, lyric intelligibility, and hearing loss models.